billywkim/Air_Travel_Analysis/README.md

 ### <b>Tableau Visualizations</b>

 The main elements and visualizations on the Storyboard were created using Tableau Public.
-All of the visualizations on Tableau Public can be downloaded [here](https://public.tableau.com/app/profile/william.kim4690/viz/WeatherDelaysbyAirline_16734964116180/Security_Delays).
+All of the visualizations on Tableau Public can be viewed [here](https://public.tableau.com/app/profile/william.kim4690/viz/WeatherDelaysbyAirline_16734964116180/Story1?publish=yes).
 All of these vizualizations are interactable by filtering them through desired airlines, aircraft manufacturers, years, and injury severity.